atelier-saulx/based/README.md

 ```

 The performance tests are located under the `__perf__` directory and can be executed with `yarn perf`.
+The test modules can be run individually by giving one or more module names as an argument to the
+comman, e.g. `yarn perf serialization`.

 Each run will create a isolate file that can be parsed as follows: